owncloud-archive/documentation/user_manual/files/webgui/custom_groups.rst

 Here's how to use it.

 .. note::
-   	- creating a customgroup with an existing display name displays an error
-	- renaming a customgroup to an existing display name displays an error
+   	- creating or renaming a custom group using an existing display name will show an error.
-	- a config switch (checkbox) makes it possible to allow duplicates (defaults to "allow")
+	- a config switch (checkbox) makes it possible to allow duplicates (defaults to "allow").

 Creating Custom Groups
 ~~~~~~~~~~~~~~~~~~~~~~